The Nature of Drawing

 After our morning journey from Launceston, we arrive at the Bay of Fires, to be greeted by the azure blue waters, white sandy beaches and iconic orange lichen-covered granite boulders.
 Our lunch spot today is nestled in the dunes near Eddystone Point Lighthouse.
 We’ll have time to explore the lighthouse and its long-standing story before it's time to get our walking boots sandy as we trek far-stretching beaches that lead to the celebrated Bay of Fires Lodge.

-Painters will take sketch pads and pencils for this part of the workshop.
+Artists will take sketch pads and pencils for this part of the workshop.

 Come evening, venture into the library or have your hosts deliver a cold drop while you dip toes into a foot spa on the back deck.
 Dinner is a Tasmanian long-table affair, featuring produce from the island matched with fine local beer and wine.